-The program integrates health care technology, leadership, and business knowledge and skills in preparing you for leadership in health care informatics in a variety of positions within health care organizations.
+The MS in Health Care Informatics program integrates health care technology, leadership, and business knowledge and skills in preparing you for leadership in health care informatics in a variety of positions within health care organizations.

 The 31-unit program consists of eleven courses including a Capstone course.
 View the list of courses below, or download a PDF of all courses included in the MS in Health Care Informatics curriculum.

-NOTE: In addition to the courses listed below, students who do not have health care experience and a basic knowledge of medical terminology will be required to enroll in and complete the online Medical Terminology course by the end of their second semester.
+NOTE: In addition to the courses listed below, students who do not have health care experience and a basic knowledge of medical terminology will be required to enroll in the online Medical Terminology course before their first day of class.
+The online Medical Terminology course must be completed before the end of their first semester.

 Program Learning Outcomes